 You can also contact the Legal Clinic, or the faculty member in charge of the educational program that you seek to enroll in.
 The further information you will receive will include notification to you of your right to request a criminal history evaluation letter from the licensing authority in order to clarify your particular situation.

-1. Identify an ethical-legal framework and applicable legal scope of practice in professional skills competencies.
+1. Identify an ethical-legal framework and applicable legal scope of practice in professional standards.

-2. Identify avenues for personal accountability and professional responsibility in competent nursing skill practice.
+2. Identify avenues for personal accountability and professional responsibility in nursing practice.

-3. Describe characteristics of quality nursing care and ways to promote the nursing competence with basic nursing skill sets.
+3. Describe characteristics of quality nursing care and ways to promote the nursing competence in holistic care.

-4. Acquire foundational, culturally sensitive knowledge required to assist the maintenance of health on patients and families.
+4. Acquire foundational, culturally sensitive knowledge required to assist the promotion, maintenance, and restoration of health on patients and families.